 Always check the expected UV Index daily.

-Protecting your skin, eyes, and overall body from the sun is always important.
+Protecting your skin, eyes, and body from the sun is always important.
 These few tips can make a huge difference.
 Be sure to educate yourself on the effects of sun damage and what you can do to prevent these sometimes permanent outcomes.